sara1989mohammadi/tutorial-dotnet/README.md

 **Answer:** C# language is an object-oriented programming language.
 Classes are the foundation of C#.
 A class is a template that defines a data structure and how data will be stored, managed, and transferred.
 A class has fields, properties, methods, and other members.
 While classes are concepts, objects are real.
 Objects are created using class instances.
 A class defines the type of an object.
 Objects store real values in computer memory.
 Any real-world entity with certain characteristics or that can perform some work is called an Object.
 This object is also called an instance, i.e., a copy of an entity in a programming language.
 Objects are instances of classes.
+Q #4) What are the fundamental OOP concepts?

+**Answer:** The four fundamental concepts of Object-Oriented Programming are:
+**Encapsulation:** Here, the internal representation of an object is hidden from the view outside the object’s definition.
+Only the required information can be accessed whereas the rest of the data implementation is hidden.
+**Abstraction:** It is a process of identifying the critical behavior and data of an object and eliminating irrelevant details.
+**Inheritance:** It is the ability to create new classes from another class.
+It is done by accessing, modifying, and extending the behavior of objects in the parent class.
+**Polymorphism:** The name means one name, many forms.
+It is achieved by having multiple methods with the same name but different implementations.